Zylvian/ERB_Quote_Bot/README.md

 # ERB-bot

- A bot designed for r/erb to comment the next lyric of an ERB song.
+ A bot designed for r/erb to comment the next lyric of an Epic Rap Battles of History song.

 ## Implementation